-Engelhart does not tolerate slavery or human trafficking in its business or supply chains and we are committed to continually reviewing and improving our policies and practices to help prevent slavery and human trafficking, and protecting human rights.
+ENGELHART does not tolerate slavery or human trafficking in its business or supply chains and we are committed to continually reviewing and improving our policies and practices to help prevent slavery and human trafficking and protect human rights.

-Engelhart is a commodities trading company with a presence in major global commodities hubs in Europe, North America, South America and Asia.
-As a commodities trader that works with partners and suppliers across these hubs, parts of Engelhart’s supply network may have the potential to be at risk of exposure to slavery and human trafficking.
-Engelhart has a zero-tolerance approach to modern slavery and is fully committed to preventing slavery and human trafficking in our corporate activities.
+Engelhart Commodities Trading Partners (“ENGELHART”) is a commodities trading company with a presence in major global commodities hubs in Europe, North America and Asia.
+As a commodities trader that works with partners and suppliers across these hubs, parts of ENGELHART’s supply network may have the potential to be at risk of exposure to slavery and human trafficking.
+ENGELHART has a zero-tolerance approach to modern slavery and is fully committed to preventing slavery and human trafficking in our corporate activities.
 We are also committed to ensuring there is transparency in our own business and in our approach to tackling modern slavery throughout our supply chains and legal and contractual obligations.

 Global Compliance Manual

 All ENGELHART employees are required to read, understand and acknowledge the ENGELHART Global Compliance Manual, which establishes the ENGELHART Principles of Business Conduct and Ethics.
 One of our core principles is that all staff should evaluate business risks taking human rights concerns into consideration.